tiramiseb/terraform_packer_ansible/README.md

 Before being able to use this repository content, you need some stuff...

-Steps prefixed with "[x]" may be automatically done with the `initialize.sh` script, along with some initialization steps (AWS auth, etc).
+Steps prefixed with "!" may be automatically done with the `initialize.sh` script, along with some initialization steps (AWS auth, etc).
 This script has been tested on Ubuntu 17.04 and works only on Debian-based servers, with sudo activated (it must install Docker).